Why is the American cabinet called the kitchen cabinet historically?

 Imagine a group of trusted advisors, handpicked for their expertise and insight, gathering to discuss strategies that could change the course of history.
 These aren’t just casual chats over coffee; they’re intense brainstorming sessions where ideas are born, debated, and refined.
 Think of it as a recipe—each ingredient carefully selected to create a dish that’s not only palatable but also impactful.
 The Kitchen Cabinet has been a vital ingredient in the political landscape, blending diverse perspectives to serve the nation’s needs.

-READ How to clean kitchen cabinet?
+READ How to hang IKEA kitchen cabinets?

 But why the secrecy?
 Well, in politics, transparency can sometimes be a double-edged sword.
 While open discussions are essential, there are moments when candid conversations are necessary to foster genuine innovation.
 It’s like cooking with a secret family recipe; sometimes, the best flavors come from keeping a few things under wraps.